-As of December 31, 2023, the Company has total uncertain tax positions of \$16.4 million, which is net of tax.
+As of December 31, 2024, the Company has total uncertain tax positions of \$20.6 million, which is net of tax.
 The balance is related to the R&D tax credit, which is recorded as a reduction of the deferred tax asset related credit carry-forwards.
 No interest or penalties have been recorded related to the uncertain tax positions.
 A reconciliation of the beginning and ending balances of unrecognized tax benefits is as follows:

-Year Ended December 31, 2023 2022 (In tho usands) Balance at the beginning of the year \$ 10,120 \$ 5,901 Additions based on tax positions related to current year 6,231 4,219 Deductions based on tax positions related to prior years Balance at the end of year \$ 16,351 \$ 10,120
+Year Ended December 31, 2024 2023 Balance at the beginning of the year \$ 16,351 \$ 10,120 Additions based on tax positions related to current year 4,256 6,231 Balance at the end of year \$ 20,607 \$ 16,351

 It is not expected that there will be a significant change in uncertain tax position in the next 12 months.
 The Company is subject to U.S. federal income tax, as well as to income tax in multiple state jurisdictions and one foreign jurisdiction.
 In the normal course of business, the Company is subject to examination by tax authorities.
-There are no tax examinations in progress as of December 31, 2023.
+There are no tax examinations in progress as of December 31, 2024.
 The U.S. federal and state income tax returns for the period from October 26, 2019 through December 31, 2019 and annual periods thereafter remain subject to examination.
-The statute of limitations for the Company's foreign tax jurisdiction is open for tax years after December 31, 2020.
+The statute of limitations for the Company's foreign tax jurisdiction is open for tax years after December 31, 2021.

-On December 22, 2017, former President Trump signed into law the Tax Cuts and Jobs Act ("TCJA").
-The TCJA included multiple provisions, including the modification of IRC Section 174.
 Effective for tax years beginning after December 31, 2021, research and experimental ("R&E") expenditures as defined by IRC Section 174 must be capitalized for tax purposes.
-As of December 31, 2023, the Company capitalized an estimated \$107.5 million of R&E expenditures.
 R&E expenditures are amortized ratably for tax purposes over a 5-year period (or 15-year period for R&E expenditures attributable to foreign research).

-(14) Earnings Per Share
+(13) Earnings Per Share